-A slit lamp is a low power microscope specially developed with a strong beam light source.
-With this lamp the doctor observes the eyes and the eyelids while the patient is firm supporting chin and forehead against the supports.
+A slit lamp is a low-power microscope specially developed with a vital beam light source.
+With this lamp, the doctor observes the eyes and the eyelids while the patient firmly supports the chin and forehead against the supports.

 Using this technique, the doctor will be able to observe the telltale signs of Blepharitis.

-Physical Examination: In all forms of Blepharitis, optometrists or ophthalmologists examine the tear film, which is the most effective method to determine instability.
+Physical Examination: In all forms of Blepharitis, optometrists or ophthalmologists examine the tear film, the most effective method to determine instability.

-This serves as a primary indication of regional dryness in the precurneal tear film after fluorescein injections.
+After fluorescein injections, this is a primary indication of regional dryness in the precorneal tear film.
 If TBUT is shorter than 10 seconds, then this suggests instability.

-Staphylococcal blepharitis is diagnosed by examining erythema and edema of the eyelid margin.
-Patients may present alopecia areata of eyelashes and / or disorientation of growth, trichiasis .
+Staphylococcal Blepharitis is diagnosed by examining erythema and edema of the eyelid margin.
+Patients may present alopecia areata of eyelashes, disorientation of growth, and trichiasis.

-Other signs may include telangiectasias in the anterior eyelid, collarettes that surround the base of the eyelashes, and changes in the cornea.
-Seborrheic Blepharitis is characterized by less erythema, edema and telangiectasia of the margins of the eyelid.
+Other signs may include telangiectasias in the anterior eyelid, collarettes surrounding the base of the eyelashes, and changes in the cornea.
+Seborrheic Blepharitis is characterized by less erythema, edema, and telangiectasia of the margins of the eyelid.

-Diagnostic Procedures: The cultures of the margins of the eyelids can be a clear indicator for patients suffering from anterior or recurrent blepharitis, with severe inflammation, in addition to patients who do not respond to therapy.
+Diagnostic Procedures: The cultures of the margins of the eyelids can be a clear indicator for patients suffering from anterior or recurrent Blepharitis with severe inflammation and patients who do not respond to therapy.

-Consequently, the measurement of tear osmolarity has several limitations to differentiate between aqueous deficiencies and evaporative dry eye.
+Consequently, the measurement of tear osmolarity has several limitations in differentiating between aqueous deficiencies and evaporative dry eye.

-Another method to reduce the side effects of Blepharitis are antibiotics such as erythromycin or sulfacetamide, which are used through eye drops, creams or ointments in the margin of the eyelid.
+Another method to reduce the side effects of Blepharitis is antibiotics such as erythromycin or sulfacetamide, which are used through eye drops, creams, or ointments in the margin of the eyelid.

 Home care treatment

-Warm compresses : soften the residues of the lid margin and the oils by placing a very hot moist compress, like a clean, warm and moist wipe on the closed eyelids for five minutes.
+Warm compresses: soften the residues of the lid margin and the oils by placing a scorching moist compress, like a clean, friendly, and wet wipe, on the closed eyelids for five minutes.

 Re-moisten and reapply while cooling.
-This heats, softens and loosens the deposits of eyelid glands with scabs and fat.
+This heat softens and loosens the deposits of eyelid glands with scabs and fat.

 Tips for eyelid hygiene

-Eyelid hygiene is very useful to treat and control blepharitis, but only if it is done properly.
+Eyelid hygiene is beneficial to treating and controlling Blepharitis, but only if done correctly.